-H.E.R.
-Tiny Desk Concert
+H.E.R.: Tiny Desk Concert

 Tiny Desk

 It's been said that you only get one chance to make a first impression.
 In H.E.R.'s case, you get two.
-She stunned us as a special guest for Daniel Ceasar's Tiny Desk concert earlier this year, in an appearance that showcased her vocal mastery.
+She stunned us as a special guest for Daniel Caesar's Tiny Desk concert earlier this year, in an appearance that showcased her vocal mastery.
 That earned her an invite to play again, front-and-center.
 She attacked her second go 'round with more fervor than the first, highlighting her skills as a multi-instrumentalist, maneuvering between acoustic and electric guitars, then the Fender Rhodes.

 While H.E.R. stands for "Having Everything Revealed," she's an artist who's built her reputation on a certain degree of anonymity.
 The cover art for her debut, 2016 EP, H.E.R.
 Volume 1, shows a woman's silhouette over a blue backdrop.
 Her visuals never provide the audience a clear shot of her face and her signature accessory for every outfit is a pair of large, dark sunglasses.